Esri/arcgis-runtime-samples-android/java/feature-layer-dictionary-renderer/README.md

-# Feature Layer Dictionary Renderer
+# Feature layer dictionary renderer

 Convert features into graphics to show them with mil2525d symbols.